DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 Read about the roles and responsibilities of induction tutors in section 5 of the [statutory guidance on induction for early career teachers](https://www.gov.uk/government/publications/induction-for-early-career-teachers-england).

-They also need to report certain information about your early career training using the 'Manage training for early careers teachers' service.
+They also need to report certain information about your early career training through '[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)'.

-For example, they'll need to give details about your [mentors](/choose-mentors-for-early-career-teachers) and early career teachers.
+For example, they'll need to give details about your [mentors](/choose-mentors-for-early-career-teachers), early career teachers and your chosen [training option](/choose-training-option-early-career-teachers/).

 If your school is new to this service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).

-You'll be asked to nominate an induction tutor.
-They can then [sign in to 'Manage training for early career teachers'](https://manage-training-for-early-career-teachers.education.gov.uk/).
+You'll be asked to nominate an induction tutor, who'll then be invited to sign in.